CJDAutorio/ZendeskCodingProject-CLI/README.md

 # Zendesk Coding Challenge
+### About
+My project for the Zendesk Coding Challenge for the 2022 Summer Internship program.
+This program is a CLI application which allows a user to connect to the Zendesk API and view tickets and ticket information.

 ### Installation

  1. Download as a .zip and extract the contents in the folder "ZendeskCodingProject-CLI-main" to a new folder (for example, "Zendesk Ticket Viewer").